JamesCostello-dev/readme-generator/Develop/README.md

 ## Description

-This application used node.js and guides the user through prompts.
-Once the prompts are answered a README.md will be generated based on users input.
+This application streamlines the README creation process.

 ## Table of Contents